-- Stockpiles, contaminated sites and wastes; - Requirements for exemptions; - Monitoring and environmental and human health impacts; - Awareness and education; - Relevant activities of non-governmental stakeholders; - Overview of technical infrastructure; - Threats to public health and environmental quality and social implications; - System for the assessment and listing of new chemicals; - System for the assessment and regulation of chemicals already in the market.

-The inventories and assessments will focus on the:

-- review and update of all existing national legislation relating to new POPs chemicals and waste management - review and update of the list of existing national legislations relating to new POPs and associated wastes, as provided in the initial NIP - gap-analysis of the reviewed and updated existing legislation in correspondence to their implementation under the SC; - review of the institutional linkages of relevant stakeholders, organizations, and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development; - new POPs pesticides, industrial POPs and uPOPs related information and will establish a database concerning their production, import, export, use, stocks, and releases, including stockpiles, contaminated sites as well as new POPs alternatives identified at the international level in their overall assessment: - available infrastructure for their analysis, monitoring and disposal including the analysis of potential environmental and health effects.

-The working groups will carry out the following tasks (Annex A):

-Local experts on old and new POPs pesticides inventory

-- Develop a comprehensive work plan for reviewing and updating the pesticides inventory; - Develop special inventory forms to facilitate the inventory process; - Describe the step-by-step methodology for inventory preparation; - Coordinate the process of data collection; - Collect and assess statistical data linked to POPs pesticides and obsolete POPs pesticides presence in the country - Create an updated inventory of: - Annex A POPs pesticides - Stockpiles, contaminated sites and wastes.

-As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs:

-- Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; - Activity: measures to reduce releases from stockpiles and wastes (Article 6); - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; - Strategy: identification of contaminated sites (Annex A, B and C chemical and remediation in an environmentally sound manner)
+Overview of technical infrastructure; Threats to public health and environmental quality and social implications; • System for the assessment and listing of new chemicals; • System for the assessment and regulation of chemicals already in the market.
+The inventories and assessments will focus on: • The review and update of all existing national legislation relating to new POPs chemicals and waste management The review and update of the list of existing national legislations relating to new POPs and associated wastes, as provided in the initial NIP • The gap-analysis of the reviewed and updated existing legislation in correspondence to their implementation under the Stockholm Convention; The review of the institutional linkages of relevant stakeholders, organizations, and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development; • The new POPs pesticides, industrial POPs and unintentional POPs related information and will establish a database concerning their production, import, export, use, stocks, and releases, including stockpiles, contaminated sites as well as new POPs alternatives identified at the international level in their overall assessment; • The available infrastructure for their analysis, monitoring and disposal including the analysis of potential environmental and health effects.
+The working groups will carry out the following tasks (Annex A): Local experts on old and new POPs pesticides inventory Develop a comprehensive work plan for reviewing and updating the pesticides inventory; Develop special inventory forms to facilitate the inventory process; Describe the step-by-step methodology for inventory preparation; Coordinate the process of data collection; Coordinate the process of data collection; Collect and assess statistical data linked to POPs pesticides and obsolete POPs pesticides presence in the country; Create an updated inventory of: - Annex A POPs pesticides -Stockpiles, contaminated sites and wastes As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs: • Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; Activity: measures to reduce releases from stockpiles and wastes (Article 6); Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; Strategy: identification of contaminated sites (Annex A, B and C chemical and remediation in an environmentally sound manner.